 Sempra Energy planned LNG supply deal with PKN ORLEN.

-Sempra Energy will supply 1m tonnes per annum of liquefied natural gas from its Port Arthur LNG Phase 1 project to Poland's PKN ORLEN for 20 years, Reuters
+Sempra Energy will supply 1m tonnes per annum of liquefied natural gas from its Port Arthur LNG Phase 1 project to Poland's PKN ORLEN for 20 years, Reuters reported.

 The deal is the latest in a series of long-term contracts for US LNG after Western sanctions on major producer Russia following its invasion of Ukraine squeezed an already-tight global supply.